llvm/llvm-project/llvm/docs/AdvancedBuilds.rst

 You can feed that file into the LLVM_PROFDATA_FILE option when you build your optimized compiler.

-The PGO came cache has a slightly different stage naming scheme than other multi-stage builds.
-It generates three stages; stage1, stage2-instrumented, and stage2.
+The PGO cache has a slightly different stage naming scheme than other multi-stage builds.
+It generates three stages: stage1, stage2-instrumented, and stage2.
 Both of the stage2 builds are built using the stage1 compiler.

-The PGO came cache generates the following additional targets:
+The PGO cache generates the following additional targets:

 **stage2-instrumented**
-  Builds a stage1 x86 compiler, runtime, and required tools (llvm-config, llvm-profdata) then uses that compiler to build an instrumented stage2 compiler.
+  Builds a stage1 compiler, runtime, and required tools (llvm-config, llvm-profdata) then uses that compiler to build an instrumented stage2 compiler.

 **stage2-instrumented-generate-profdata**
-  Depends on "stage2-instrumented" and will use the instrumented compiler to generate profdata based on the training files in clang/utils/perf-training
+  Depends on stage2-instrumented and will use the instrumented compiler to generate profdata based on the training files in clang/utils/perf-training

 **stage2**
-  Depends of "stage2-instrumented-generate-profdata" and will use the stage1 compiler with the stage2 profdata to build a PGO-optimized compiler.
+  Depends on stage2-instrumented-generate-profdata and will use the stage1 compiler with the stage2 profdata to build a PGO-optimized compiler.

 **stage2-check-llvm**